 It is therefore ordered, pursuant to Section 19(b)(2) of the Act,

-that the proposed rule change (SR-Phlx-2016-105), as modified by Amendment No. 1 thereto, be, and hereby is, approved on an accelerated basis.
+that the proposed rule change (SR-Phlx-2018-40), as modified by Amendment No. 1, be, and it hereby is, approved on an accelerated basis.

 For the Commission, by the Division of Trading and Markets, pursuant to delegated authority.